therealnicoroshi/modlist/README.md

 4. Start new game and after hearing  "So you're finally awake" open console (~) and type QQQ then press enter to quit out.

 Important Note:
-**You will need a Lovers Lab account for some manual downloads in the Wabbajack**
+**You will need a Lovers Lab, and Vector Plexis account for some manual downloads in the Wabbajack**

 Install (Main)